Foresters Friendly Society

 Foreign usage fees can make using credit and debit cards abroad expensive, adding as much as an extra 2.99% on purchases and 5% on cash withdrawals.
 Take the right cards and you'll avoid these fees.

-BEFORE YOU GO: Find out more, including which cards have the lowest fees, from consumer watchdog
+BEFORE YOU GO: Find out more, including which cards have the lowest fees, by using

 Park Expensive Long-Stay Charges